suffolklibraries/sljekyll/about/jobs/_posts/2019-09-13-stowmarket-library-and-information-advisor.md

 If you have experience in a customer facing role, enjoy helping people, have a willingness to work within a team in a busy environment and an interest in books and computers, we would like to hear from you.

-This role is for an average of 10 hours per week: 4 hours on Saturdays and 6 hours on Sundays.
+This role is for 10 hours every other weekend: 4 hours on Saturdays and 6 hours on Sundays.

 The rate of pay is &pound;8.42 per hour.